برجاء الإنتظار ...

 · If your child has liver problems they may have more frequent blood tests to see how their liver is working.

-How to give ClavodarÒ
+How to give Clavodar®

 · Always shake the bottle well before each dose

-· Give at the start of a meal or slightly before
+· Give with a meal

 · Space the doses evenly during the day, at least 4 hours apart.
 Do not take 2 doses in 1 hour.

-For reconstitution of ClavodarÒ suspension:
+For reconstitution of the suspension:

-- When first reconstituted, allow to stand for five minutes to ensure full dispersion.
+When first reconstituted, allow to stand for five minutes to ensure full dispersion.

-If you give your child too much ClavodarÒ, signs might include an upset stomach (feeling sick, being sick or diarrhoea) or convulsions.
+If you give your child too much Clavodar®, signs might include an upset stomach (feeling sick, being sick or diarrhoea) or convulsions.
 Talk to their doctor as soon as possible.
 Take the medicine bottle to show the doctor.

-If you forget to give ClavodarÒ Suspension
+If you forget to give Clavodar® Suspension

 If you forget to give your child a dose, give it as soon as you remember.
 You should not give your child the next dose too soon, but wait about 4 hours before giving the next dose.
+Do not take a double dose to make up for a forgotten dose.

-If your child stops taking ClavodarÒ Suspension
+If your child stops taking Clavodar® Suspension

-Keep giving your child ClavodarÒ until the treatment is finished, even if they feel better.
+Keep giving your child Clavodar® until the treatment is finished, even if they feel better.
 Your child needs every dose to help fight the infection.
 If some bacteria survive they can cause the infection to come back.

-If you have any further questions on the use of this product, ask your doctor or pharmacist or nurse.
+If you have any further questions on the use of this medicine, ask your doctor, pharmacist or nurse.

 Conditions you need to look out for